QuTech-Delft/qne-adk/README.md

 --->

 ## Commands
-The QNE-CLI uses various commands to create and run your applications and experiments.
+The QNE-ADK uses various commands to create and run your applications and experiments.
 All of the commands are listed below:

 <!--- QNE LOGIN --->
 <details closed>